sabbelasichon/typo3-rector/docs/contribution.md

 This command will ask you some questions to provide a proper rector setup.
 Following this will lead to the creation of the overall rector structure necessary.
-It will create the skeleton for the rector with the class, test class, fixtures and directories to start coding — basically everything you need to start!
+It will create the skeleton for the rector rule with the class, test class, fixtures and directories to start coding — basically everything you need to start!

 ### Useful infos:

-- the `refactor` must return a node or null
+- the `refactor` must return a node, an array of nodes or null.
 - keep it flat!
-Use early returns (with null) in case your conditions for migration are not met
+Use early returns (with null) in case your conditions for migration are not met.
 - the `getNodeTypes` method is used to define the use case of the function to migrate.
-It helps as well acting like an early return (see example below)
+It helps as well acting like an early return (see example below).
-- helper functions and classes are provided via rector to make it easy for you to control further processing
+- helper functions and classes are provided via rector to make it easy for you to control further processing.
 - here is a list of all php node types: https://github.com/rectorphp/php-parser-nodes-docs/blob/master/README.md
+- search for similar rules and copy the code that is helpful for you.
+Frequent times you only need to make a few adjustments to existing rules.

 ### Example